Kemba Walker: Boston Celtics (2019–2021)

 Coming off a frustrating 2018–19 season, the Boston Celtics would go on to lose franchise centerpieces Kyrie Irving and Al Horford to free agency, opening the door to start a new chapter with a new max-salary player.
 After Walker and the Celtics showed mutual interest at the start of free agency, he officially joined the franchise on July 6, 2019, through a sign and trade deal with Charlotte worth $141 million over four years.
-Walker chose to wear number 8 with the Celtics as his usual number 15 had been retired by the Celtics in honor of Tom Heinsohn.
+Walker chose to wear Kobe Bryant’s number 8 with the Celtics as his usual number 15 had been retired by the Celtics in honor of Tom Heinsohn.

 Walker made his Celtics debut on October 23, 2019, against the Philadelphia 76ers; he put up 12 points on 18 shot attempts from the field in 34 minutes of play during the 107–93 loss.
+On November 22, during a game against the Nuggets, Walker went down with a neck injury after colliding with teammate Semi Ojeleye.
+He was taken off the court on a stretcher.
+He was first diagnosed with concussion-like symptoms, and then later diagnosed with a sprained neck.
 On November 27, Walker scored a then season-high 39 points in a 121–110 win over the Brooklyn Nets.
 That season-high would be eclipsed on December 11, when Walker scored 44 points in 122–117 loss to the Indiana Pacers.
 On January 16, 2020, Walker would post a 40-point, 11 assist double-double in a 128–123 loss to the Milwaukee Bucks.

 On January 20, Walker recorded his first head-to-head win against LeBron James, after having begun his career 0–28 against him.
 Posting 20 points, seven assists, four rebounds, and a steal, he helped the Celtics come away with a 139–107 blowout victory over longtime rivals the Lakers.
 Three days later, Walker was named to his fourth consecutive All-Star Game, being selected as an Eastern Conference starter.

 The 2019–2020 season was suspended due to the COVID-19 pandemic.
 After the season resumed, Walker helped the Celtics reach the Eastern Conference Finals, where the team was defeated by the Miami Heat.
 Walker missed several games during the season due to knee soreness.

 In December 2020, the Celtics confirmed that Walker had received a stem cell injection in his left knee in October and had been placed on 12 week strengthening program, sidelining him for the start of the 2020–21 NBA season.
 Walker made his season debut on January 17, 2021.

 In the 2021 playoffs, Walker missed games four and five of Boston's first-round playoff series against the Brooklyn Nets due to a bone bruise in his left knee.
 The Celtics lost the series in five games.